Department of Bone Marrow Transplants

 To locate a perfect donor match for stem cell transplantation, Sheba uses a state-of-the-art HLA laboratory and our on-site molecular laboratory.
 If a genetically suitable donor cannot be found, Sheba is a member of the National Marrow Donor Program and may use stem cells from this data bank.

 Division of Hematology at the Acute Care Hospital

 The Department of Bone Marrow Transplants is part of the Division of Hematology at the Acute Care Hospital.
-Our modern unit for stem cell transplants has 14 comfortable private rooms, an outpatient treatment unit, patient clinic, a clinical laboratory, a cell therapy and immunotherapy unit, apheresis-stem cell collection and freezing service, and a research laboratory.
+Our modern unit for stem cell transplants has 14 comfortable private rooms, an outpatient treatment unit, a patient clinic, a clinical laboratory, a cell therapy and immunotherapy unit, apheresis-stem cell collection and freezing service, and research laboratory.